Let’s make a production grade multi-threaded double buffer.

 2. notify the writer that this reader has finished reading

-When a reader’s count is odd, then it is currently reading, if it is odd it is inert.
+When a reader’s count is odd, then it is currently reading, if it is even it is inert.

 Writers